 Familiarity with the menstrual cycle, ovulation, and fertilization process is essential for medical assistants in obstetrics, gynecology, reproductive and urology practices.
 Medical assistants often assist with reproductive health examinations, including Pap smears and prostate checks.

 Nurses may be more involved in explaining family planning and infertility treatment options as well as caring for patients with reproductive disorders.
-LVNs need to know how reproductive hormones are produced and how they affect the body.
+LVNs need to know how reproductive hormones are produced and how they affect the human body.

 How Do You Learn More About the Human Body Systems?

-If you’re interested in a nursing or medical assisting career, enrolling in a technical college program is a great way to learn about body systems.
-The curriculum covers anatomy and physiology, pharmacology, microbiology, pathophysiology, chemistry, and other scientific concepts related to how the body is made and functions.
+If you’re interested in a nursing or medical assisting career, enrolling in a technical college program is a great way to learn about human body systems.
+The curriculum covers anatomy and physiology, pharmacology, microbiology, pathophysiology, chemistry, and other scientific concepts related to how the human body is made and functions.

 Instruction, however, varies based on the program because the clinical applications differ for each role.
 The depth of knowledge required for nursing practice is more significant than what medical assistants need.
 The course material is similar but tailored specifically to your role.